AndersenLab/dry-guide/docs/quest-conda.md

 }
 ```

-!!!
-Important
-    When running Nextflow with a docker container on QUEST, it is necessary to replace the `docker` command with `singularity` (although you still must build a docker container).
-You must also load singularity using `module load singularity` before starting a run.

 ## Notes on conda versions on Quest

 __tl;dr;__ If having trouble with conda, or Nextflow gives conda-related errors, try to load a different version of anaconda on Quest.
 At some point it may be worth re-creating all conda environments in the lab with a consistent version of conda.